-This website is not associated with or owned by the EU.
-The European Union’s official website is europa.eu.
+This platform is not affiliated with or owned by the EU.
+To access the official European Union website, go to europa.eu.

 - ETIAS eligible countries